RyanGarber/FishNet-PV2/README.md

 [GitHub Issue #460](https://github.com/firstGearGames/fishNet/issues/460)

 When Replicate() is called by the server on an ownerless nob, the IReplicateData gets lost.
-On the host client, a log is printed when calling Replicate ("SENT") and when Replicate is actually called ("RECEIVED").
+To show the issue, a log is printed when calling Replicate ("SENT") and when Replicate is actually called ("RECEIVED") on the server.

 **Instructions:**
 - Click the button